About

 Prior to 2000 Cedar Circle Farm was owned and operated by Robert and Marilyn Stone.
 Over their approximate 22-year tenure the farm’s main focus was growing annuals and perennials as bedding plants and operating a pick your own strawberry patch, blueberry patch and pumpkin patch.
 The Stones sold the development rights on the farm to the Vermont Land Trust in 1990.
 Prior to the Stones’ ownership Cedar Circle Farm had been a horse farm and a dairy farm.

 When Will Allen and Kate Duesterberg became the proprietors, they kept the essence of the Stone’s business while transitioning the farm to organic growing practices.
 Their goal was to become a farm and education center.
-They envisioned the farm as a place raise public awareness about the benefits of local organic agriculture and to research and experiment with new organic growing practices.
+They envisioned the farm as a place to raise public awareness about the benefits of local organic agriculture and to research and experiment with new organic growing practices.

 TIMELINE